Born into a U.N. D-2 family, Hab isn't moved by any national affinity, and views the world from a TCK lens.

 His patriarchy originated when the kin of the Najdi (today Saudi) traveling bedouin Ali El Sagheer (Seger, the Young) were proclaimed Al Assaad (the Most Rejoiceful) by their adopting people of Jabal Aamel after liberating Sidon & Tyre, its ancient and Biblical capitals, from Byzantine tyrants (wherefrom the term originated).
 Ali's tribe, the Anazzah (of Bani Wa’il), as are the Al-Saud royalty and other peninsulars… yet, a branch of the Rwala side that caravaned northwest in search of arable farmland (led by Prince Mejhem ibn Meheid, Croix de Légion d’Honneur holder; taken Lady of Ellenborough, Jane E. Digby.

-Having for generations thereafter bloodmixed to the point of synosanguinity with the local Mediterranean population, during their Al-Assaad era, they, as provincial governors by consent, were given Khuwwa (brotherly voluntary crop-sharing) by local clans to finance protecting their co-operative trade from outside occupation, peacefully upholding the autonomy of a laborious few in the midst of one massive imperial taxation hegemony after another.
-This continued until contemporary domestic ideological belligerence and foreign interferences led to rapid depredation of the Al-Assaads’ popularity-base and ability to deliver its constituency from external subjugation, ultimately resulting in the exodus of Mr. Al-Assaad's immediate family upon Lebanon’s 1975-1990 civil war, perhaps returning in better times, if at all, meanwhile connecting to new international causes— letting go of the past unless birthed new context.
+Having for generations thereafter bloodmixed to the point of consanguinity with the local Mediterranean population, during their Al-Assaad era, they, as provincial governors by consent, were given Khuwwa (brotherly voluntary crop-sharing) by local clans to finance protecting their co-operative trade from outside occupation, peacefully upholding the autonomy of a laborious few in the midst of one massive imperial taxation hegemony after another.
+This continued until contemporary domestic ideological belligerence, foreign interferences, and emergence of corruption led to rapid depredation of the Al-Assaads’ ability to deliver its constituency from external subjugation, ultimately resulting in the voluntary exodus of Mr. Al-Assaad's immediate family upon Lebanon’s 1975-1990 civil war, perhaps returning in better times, if at all.
+Having let go of the republic's past unless birthed new context, he instead wholly grapples with more international challenges testing our species as a whole.

 Today, the Al-Assaad name is carried by a handful of fearless perseverants in the disjointed Lebanese electoral landscape, such as his cousins Riad (businessperson, financier of the Together Towards Change syndicate of independents), Maan (human rights lawyer & propagator of the Tayyar Al Assaadi current), and Ahmad (founder of the Lebanese Option Party & Saving the Next Generation)… as well as those in international service, such as Nael (cousin) – envoy for HM King Abdullah of Jordan and former husband of late Saudi magnate Adnan Khashoggi’s sister Soheir.
 Mr. Al-Assaad's sister Hoda, an organizer of IMF’s 2003 Annual Meetings and ex-Clearstream Banking, Dubai Holding, and the Dubai Mercantile Exchange, recently joined the Arab Media Group after running the office of Fouad Makhzoumi – the ultra-HNW industrialist behind the National Dialogue Party.